>250 Mio. EUR

 Applied Financing Solutions

-The night train, a proven concept for success, is used primarily by young people and families.
-Therefore, the vehicle concept of the "new generation Nightjets" was designed to match this: The seven-car Nightjets of the new generation have two seating cars, three couchette cars and two sleeping cars.
+The overnight train is used primarily by young people and families.
+Therefore, the vehicle concept of the "new generation Nightjets" which go into operation in spring 2023 was designed to match this group: The new generation of Nightjets have two seating cars, three couchette cars and two sleeping cars.
 In the new couchette car concept, additional mini suites for solo travelers offer even more privacy and ensure a pleasant and relaxed arrival at the destination.
-Guests in the standard or deluxe sleeping car compartments will find a WC and shower facilities in their compartment, while families will continue to have family compartments available as before.
+Guests in the standard or deluxe sleeping car compartments will find a toilet and shower facilities in their compartment, while families will continue to have family compartments available as before.
 A new feature on board the new Nightjets is free WLAN, which was previously limited to Railjets on long-distance services.

 Customer needs are the focus of the new Nightjets, and a new approach has been adopted to achieve this: The new generation of long-distance trains was consistently developed from the customer's point of view right from the start, and customers were involved in the design process for the development of the new night trains at various stages.
 As the most climate- and environmentally friendly means of transport, rail can thus replace more and more CO2-intensive short-haul flights.